AlanC5/Year-Long-Schedule/README.md

 # Year-Long-Schedule
 Creates a year long schedule of activites, writes to a file, reads from a file, and sorts the schedule.

 Randomly generates 20 dates and corresponding activities categorized as EVENT (PARTY, ANNIV) or DUTY (FAMILY, SCHOOL).
-The list is then written to a file, sorted, and read from the file.
+The list is then written to a file, sorted by date, and read from the file.

 # Example